rust-unofficial/patterns/patterns/unsafe-mods.md

 ## Examples

 * The [`optional`](https://crates.io/crates/optional) crate has one unsafe module for converting a `&T` to either a slice of one `[T]` or an empty slice.
-* `std`s `String` class is basically just a wrapper over `Vec<u8>` with the added invariant that the contents must be valid unicode.
-The operations on `String` ensure this behavior, however, users have the option of using an `unsafe` method to create a `String`, in which case the onus is on them to guarantee the validity of the contents.
+* `std`s `String` class is a wrapper over `Vec<u8>` with the added invariant that the contents must be valid UTF-8.
+The operations on `String` ensure this behavior.
+However, users have the option of using an `unsafe` method to create a `String`, in which case the onus is on them to guarantee the validity of the contents.

 ## See also